diegoquezadaco/rc_ws/README.md

 # SETUP DIGITAL TWIN ROBOTIC CELL
 **PLEASE MAKE SURE TO READ ALL THE SECTION CONTENT BEFORE IMPLEMENTING ANYTHING**
+# Table of contents
+Link to the sample section: [2.5 Set up the Digital Twin](#2.5-set-up-the-digital-twin).

 ## 0. Requirements
 - Computer in the Robotic Cell (AMD® Ryzen 9 5900x 12-core processor × 24 with TITAN RTX)
 - Robotic Arm UF850 with XArm gripper